Bhaswanth-A/bhaswanth-a.github.io/_tabs/about.md

 order: 7
 ---

 Hi, I'm Bhaswanth Ayapilla, a third-year undergraduate student at BITS Pilani, pursuing Electronics and Communication engineering along with a minor in Robotics and Automation.
-I am passionate about robotics, deep learning and electronics.
+I am passionate about robotics, reinforcement learning and deep learning.

 **Personal Email**: bhaswanthayapilla@gmail.com